-Let’s talk about Twitter
+Let’s talk about Twitter account security

-1. Choose a safe password
+1. Choose a strong password

 - Your password should consist of at least eight characters.
 It should include upper- and lower-cases, numbers, and special characters.